itayh7/Sentiment_Algotrader/README.md

 # Sentiment and MACD Algotrader
 This project leverages sentiment analysis from social media platforms, news articles, financial reports, and the MACD (Moving Average Convergence Divergence) indicator to make stock trading decisions.

-To make sense of all this data, we use an XGBoost model, which would helps us predict which stocks are likely to do well.
+To make sense of all this data, we use an XGBoost model, which would help us predict which stocks are likely to do well.

 ## Installation
-Install the requireded packages in the wanted environment
+Install the required packages in the wanted environment

 ```bash
 pip install -r requirements.txt